Dennis966/GRU_based_AEC_SE_model/README.md

 ## A GRU based Speech Enhancement Autoencoder Model.

-Since I had problems importing SRU's, I've replaced the SRU units with GRU units.
+@Since I had problems importing SRU's, I've replaced the SRU units with GRU units.
 I commented out all the SRU-based models in `build.py` and declared my new models in `main_SE.py`, `main_AEC.py` and `main_SE_fixAEC.py`.
 A discription of the new models is shown below.

 ### SE model